MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        3 │
     =#

-In this notation, indicies are in the first column and values are in the second column.
+In this notation, indices are in the first column and values are in the second column.
 Hence, the 3rd item in the output is `3`.

 ### Composition & Identity